-In accordance with Regulation 58-101 Respecting Disclosure of Corporate Governance Practices the following text, as well as the information set forth in Appendix A hereto, summarizes the Corporation's corporate governance policy and practices.
-Appendix A also contains, immediately following the disclosure required under Regulation 58-101 Respecting Disclosure of Corporate Governance Practices, the disclosure in respect of diversity among directors and members of senior management (as prescribed in the regulations) that is required to be placed before shareholders at every annual meeting of a publicly listed corporation governed by the Canada Business Corporations Act, which came into force January 1, 2020.
+In accordance with Regulation 58-101 Respecting Disclosure of Corporate Governance Practices the following text, as well as the information set forth in Appendix E hereto, summarizes the Corporation's corporate governance policy and practices.
+Appendix E also contains, immediately following the disclosure required under Regulation 58-101 Respecting Disclosure of Corporate Governance Practices, the disclosure in respect of diversity among directors and members of senior management (as prescribed in the regulations) that is required to be placed before shareholders at every annual meeting of a publicly listed corporation governed by the Canada Business Corporations Act.